MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 * What if *men* are actually discriminated against?
 * What if the money trick actually makes students *spend more*?

-These possibilities weren't considered in our original hypotheses or analyses.
-The disregard of the extra alternatives may have seemed natural since the data pointed in the directions in which we framed the problems.
-However, there are two dangers if we ignore possibilities that disagree with our data or that conflict with our world view:

-1. Framing an alternative hypothesis simply to match the direction that the data point will generally inflate the Type 1 Error rate.
-After all the work we've done (and will continue to do) to rigorously control the error rates in hypothesis tests, careless construction of the alternative hypotheses can disrupt that hard work.

-2. If we only use alternative hypotheses that agree with our worldview, then we're going to be subjecting ourselves to **confirmation bias**\index{confirmation bias}, which means we are looking for data that supports our ideas.
-That's not very scientific, and we can do better!

 The original hypotheses we've seen are called **one-sided hypothesis tests**\index{one-sided hypothesis test} because they only explored one direction of possibilities.
 Such hypotheses are appropriate when we are exclusively interested in the single direction, but usually we want to consider all possibilities.